Astroua/TurbuStat/docs/tutorials/statistics/delta_variance_example.rst

 Since the kernel is separated into two components, the ratio between their widths can be set independently. `Ossenkopf at al. 2008a <https://ui.adsabs.harvard.edu/#abs/2008A&A...485..917O/abstract>`_ find an optimal ratio of 1.5 for the Mexican-hat kernel, which is the element used in TurbuStat.

 Performing this operation yields a power-law-like relation between the scales :math:`r` and the delta-variance.
-This power-law relation measured in the real-domain is analogous to the two-point structure function.
+This power-law relation measured in the real-domain is analogous to the two-point structure function (e.g., `Miesch & Bally 1994 <https://ui.adsabs.harvard.edu/#abs/1994ApJ...429..645M/abstract>`_).
 Its use of the convolution kernel, as well as handling for map edges, makes it faster to compute and more robust to oddly-shaped regions of signal.

 This technique shares many similarities to the :ref:`Wavelet transform <wavelet_tutorial>`.